-- 504 Ethics in the History of Western Religious Thought (4) Ethics in the thought of key religious thinkers in Judaism, Christianity, and Islam from the first to the 19th centuries. - 505 Contemporary Theological Ethics (4) The current state of Reformation and Catholic
+504 Ethics in the History of Western Religious Thought (4) Ethics in the thought of key religious thinkers in Judaism, Christianity, and Islam from the first to the 19th centuries.

-The current state of Reformation and Catholic ethics in comparison with current theological ethics influenced by the Enlightenment.
+505 Contemporary Theological Ethics (4) The current state of Reformation and Catholic ethics in comparison with current theological ethics influenced by the Enlightenment.